 However, as noble as Christian’s desire to change is, they cannot escape his dark history and soon, Anastasia must come face-to-face with those scorned by the man she loves.
 “Fifty Shades Darker” is thus aptly named, as it delves into the dramatic, tortured history of a seemingly perfect man.

-Dakota Johnson and Jamie Dornan return as Anastasia and Christian, and their improving upon the sense of the awkwardness between them in the first film.
+Dakota Johnson and Jamie Dornan return as Anastasia and Christian, and they’re improving upon the sense of the awkwardness between them in the first film.
 Although there are still many moments of humorous tension between the characters in this film, there is also a greater sense of familiarity and chemistry between the two.

 Furthermore, as “Fifty Shades” fans will expect, the film does not hold back in its portrayal of Christian and Ana’s intimate encounters.
 There are undoubtedly some eyebrow-raising moments that will prove entertaining for those who choose to watch the film in theaters — nervous laughter was a frequent occurrence at the DC Press Screening.